 On April 18, 1925, a powerful air diaphone, the first to be used in the Apostle Islands, replaced the station’s steam whistle, and on October 20, 1927 a radiobeacon was erected as an additional aid for mariners.
 The fog signal and radiobeacon were synchronized in 1931.
 LaPointe Lighthouse was electrified on August 3, 1937, and over the following two years a triplex was built near the tower and fog signal building using Public Works Administration funds.

-Benjamin Hudak was appointed second assistant keeper at LaPointe Lighthouse in June 1930 and was promoted to first assistant just five months later.
-After eighteen years at the station, Hudak became head keeper in 1948 and served in that role until the station was automated in 1964.
+After several years as an assistant at the station, Benjamin Hudak became head keeper in 1948 and served in that role until the station was automated in 1964.